this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 In this case, this `Error` is not being handled at all.
 To handle it, we have to learn how to use the **catchError()** operator.

-**catchError()** handles all the errors that happen inside the stream.
-Notice that when an error happens, the old stream completes, so we need to return a new stream from that operator.
+**catchError()** handles all errors that occur inside of a stream.
+Notice that when an error occurs, the old stream completes, so we need to return a new stream from the `catchError` operator.

 ```ts
 import { from, of } from 'rxjs';